Highlights from the Telescope Array Experiments: Energy Spectrum

-As shown in Fig~\ref{fig:TAspectrum-decl}, the TA SD data over 11 years yield the cutoffs at 10$^{19.64\pm{0.04}}$ eV and 10$^{19.84\pm{0.02}}$ eV for declinations of $\delta{<}24.8^\circ$ and $\delta{>}24.8^\circ$, respectively.
+As shown in Fig~\ref{fig:TAspectrum-decl}, the TA SD data over 11 years yield the cutoffs at 10$^{19.64\pm{0.04}}$ eV and 10$^{19.84\pm{0.02}}$ eV for declinations of $-$16$^\circ$ $<$ $\delta$ $<$ 24.8$^\circ$ and 24.8$^\circ$ $<$ $\delta$ $<$ 90$^\circ$, respectively.
 The pretrial significance of the difference of these two cutoffs is 4.7$\sigma$.
-The chance probability of exceeding the pretrial significance for an isotropic distribution is 8.5$\times$10$^{-6}$ or 4.3$\sigma$~\cite{bib:TAspectrum2021}.
+The chance probability of exceeding the pretrial significance for an isotropic distribution is 8.5$\times$10$^{-6}$ or 4.3$\sigma$~\cite{bib:icrc2019-TA-DI}

 The TALE FD measures a spectrum with mixed Cherenkov and fluorescence signals.
 The energy spectrum collected by the TALE FD monocular measurement over 22 months was published in~\cite{bib:TALEspectrum}.
-Fig.~\ref{fig:TA-TALE-spectrum}a shows the TA combined spectrum.
-The range of energies below 10$^{18.2}$ eV is covered by the TALE FD.
-We see three features: the knee at approximately 10$^{15.5}$ eV, the low-energy ankle at 10$^{16.22\pm{0.02}}$ eV and the second knee at 10$^{17.04\pm{0.04}}$ eV.
-The range above 10$^{18.2}$ eV is covered by the TA SD.
-Fig.~\ref{fig:TA-TALE-spectrum}b shows the preliminary spectrum using 2.5 years of TA hybrid data, which is consistent with other TA/TALE spectra within systematic uncertainty~\cite{bib:TALEhybridspectrum-isvhecri2022}.
+Fig.~\ref{fig:TA-TALE-spectrum} (left)~\cite{bib:TAspectrum2021} shows the TA combined spectrum, which is made by combining the TA SD and TALE FD spectra.
+The range of energies below 10$^{18.2}$ eV is covered by the TALE FD, while the energy range above 10$^{18.2}$ eV is covered by the TA SD.
+We see three features in the energy spectrum: the knee at approximately 10$^{15.5}$ eV, the low-energy ankle at 10$^{16.22\pm{0.02}}$ eV and the second knee at 10$^{17.04\pm{0.04}}$ eV.
+Fig.~\ref{fig:TA-TALE-spectrum} (right) shows the preliminary spectrum using 2.5 years of TA hybrid data, which is consistent with other TA/TALE spectra within systematic uncertainties~\cite{bib:TALEhybridspectrum-isvhecri2022}.

 A new feature above 10$^{19}$ eV, called the shoulder or instep, was first reported by Auger, of which field of view is concentrated in the southern sky~\cite{ref:Augerspectrum-instep}.
 We performed a joint fit of TA SD, TA Black Rock (BR) - Long Ridge (LR) monocular FD and HiRes I monocular spectra in the northern hemisphere into a thrice broken power law.
 To ensure statistical independence, the TA monocular FD observation period was removed from the TA SD spectrum measurement.
 The shoulder feature as shown in Fig.~\ref{fig:TA-spectrum-instep} was found at 10$^{19.25{\pm}0.03}$ eV with a statistical significance of 5.3$\sigma$~\cite{bib:TAspectrum2021}.